E-Safety encompasses Internet technologies and electronic communications such as mobile phones as well as collaboration tools and personal publishing.

 - To provide training and advice for staff.

-- To receive reports of e-safety incidents and create a log of incidents to inform future e-safety developments.
+- To receive reports of e-safety incidents and create a log (in our CRM system, Podio) of incidents to inform future e-safety developments.

 The e-Safety Co-ordinator is also responsible for:

 - Supporting the company in providing a safe technical infrastructure to support working and teaching.